Where Students Grow to Lead and Serve

 One in Christ

 At Spalding, our Catholic identity guides every aspect of school life, shaping the way we learn, serve, and grow together.
-From freshmen retreats and sophomore service projects to junior and senior retreats, liturgies, Eucharist ministers, and even praying before and after games, faith is at the heart of everything we do.
-Living by our motto, “One in Christ,” our community embraces this commitment with intention and pride, fostering spiritual growth, compassion, and a deep sense of belonging that carries students beyond the classroom and into the world.
+With over 130 Catholic ministries throughout the year on our calendar, ranging from prayer opportunities and faith formation gatherings to service experiences and Masses, students have numerous ways to engage with their faith.
+Living by our motto, “One in Christ,” our community embodies this commitment with intention and pride, fostering spiritual growth, compassion, and a profound sense of belonging that extends beyond the classroom and into the world.

 List of 2 items.